64kramsystem/zfs-installer/README.md

 # zfs-installer

-ZFS installer is a shell script program that fully prepares ZFS on a system, and allows an effortless installation of Ubuntu via the standard installer (or via any script).
+ZFS installer is a shell script program that fully prepares ZFS on a system, and allows an effortless installation of several Debian-based operating systems using their standard installer (or debootstrap, or any custom script).

 ## Requirements and functionality